 Horizon: The Homeless Alliance created the Oklahoma City and Norman homeless management information system (HMIS) in 2007 and continues to host the system today.
 Horizon is a web-based application that allows agencies serving the homeless to collect data on services and measure the outcomes of those services.
 Because the system was developed in collaboration with local users, it is tailored to the needs of the central Oklahoma continuum of care for the homeless.
 The system allows the Homeless Alliance to aggregate data on our homeless population and the services provided and identify trends and gaps in services.

-Family Homeless Continuum: For the past decade, the fastest growing demographic of the Oklahoma City homeless population has been families with children.
+Family Homeless Continuum: Recently, the fastest growing demographic of the Oklahoma City homeless population was families with children.
 In 2006, the Homeless Alliance created a program, Coordinated Case Management, that brought together 8 human services agencies serving this population to address the issues causing these families to be homeless in a systematic and coordinated way.
 Today, the Family Homeless Continuum continues to serve this population with short-, medium-, and long-term housing assistance as well as the multi-agency, coordinated case management services needed for the families to achieve and sustain stable housing.

 WestTown Homeless Resource Campus: The WestTown campus was envisioned in 2006 as a way for Oklahoma City to address a number of barriers.
 First, Oklahoma City has been without a day shelter for the homeless since 1997.
 Second, service providers are spread out throughout the city and lack of access to transportation presented a significant barrier to people trying to end their homelessness.
 Finally, rapid development in the downtown area was causing friction between the homeless, their service providers and downtown residents and businesses.
 To address these issues, the Homeless Alliance acquired property located at NW 3rd and Virginia and in the fall of 2009 begun developing a 17,000 square foot day shelter and an 18,000 square foot resource center where many of the government, faith-based, and nonprofit agencies serving the homeless would be co-located.
 The WestTown campus serves as a “one-stop shop” for homeless services.
 The WestTown Resource Center opened in May 2011 followed by the Oklahoma City Day Shelter’s completion in August 2011.
 See the WestTown page for more information.